-This Lentil stuffed peppers recipe is extremely flexible, filling dish.
-Loaded with rice, lentil, and vegetables make it a wholesome meal.
+This Lentil stuffed peppers recipe is a highly flexible, filling dish.
+Loaded with rice, lentils, and vegetables, it is a wholesome meal.
 A freezer-friendly recipe, make ahead of time and enjoy your meal effortlessly.

-You know each of us has our own favorite food and vegetables.
-In our family, its pepper-it can range from mild bell pepper to hot habanero.
-Other hot chili pepper varieties we keep it as a reserve for making a day as celebrations.
+You know each of us has our favorite food and vegetables.
+Our family's pepper can range from mild bell pepper to hot habanero.
+We keep other hot chili pepper varieties as a reserve for making a day a celebration.

 Why Lentil stuffed peppers?

-- Make a regular meal as a special one.
+- Make a regular meal a special one.

 - It looks adorable at the dinner table.
-Besides, it shows off to be a center of attraction on the party day.
+Besides, it is a center of attraction on the party day.

-- Great to store the leftover.
+- It's great to store the leftovers.
 Also, it can be an addition to make soup.

-- A good relief when you think of having meatless days.
+- It's a good relief when you think of having meatless days.

-- Bell pepper is a good source of vitamins C, A, antioxidants, and anti-inflammatory properties.
+- Bell pepper is a good source of vitamins C and A, antioxidants, and anti-inflammatory properties.

-- Finally, this lentil stuffed pepper is delicious that you never want to miss.
+- Finally, this lentil stuffed pepper is delicious; you never want to miss it.

 If you are searching other pepper recipes

 Lentils.
-You may use any lentil, it can be red, black, or french bean lentil.
-But make sure you cook them according to the package instruction.
-Here, I have used the basic lentil, and I cooked it for 9 minutes in the instant pot with a quarter teaspoon of salt.
+You may use any red, black, or French bean lentil.
+But make sure you cook them according to the package instructions.
+I used the basic lentil and cooked it for 9 minutes in the instant pot with a quarter teaspoon of salt.

 Rice.
-I used brown rice for its nutty flavors and gives a crunchy bite to the lentil stuffed pepper.
-Substitute with white rice, quinoa, or couscous, when you think of brown rice alternatives.
+I used brown rice for its nutty flavors, which gives a crunchy bite to the lentil stuffed pepper.
+Substitute white rice, quinoa, or couscous when considering brown rice alternatives.

 The vegetables.
-Zucchini, mushroom, eggplants, squash, pumpkin, carrots are a great choice.
-Today I’m making with the carrot.
+Zucchini, mushrooms, eggplants, squash, pumpkin, and carrots are a great choice.
+Today, I'm making with the carrot.

 Onion.
 Yellow onion is the best for its sweetness.

 Tomato.
-I have used canned diced tomato, however, fresh tomato are also perfect.
+I have used canned diced tomatoes; fresh tomatoes are also perfect.